About Swabhiman Samiti

 After extensive consultations with community members across villages, a new platform—“Dalit Adhikar Manch”—was formed.
 This Manch brought together Dalit communities from five Gram Panchayats, enabling them to organize, raise their voices collectively, and engage with governance systems.
 As a result, government schemes in these villages began to be allocated strictly on the basis of eligibility, not influence or exclusion.

-This phase marked a critical evolution—from isolated advocacy to organized, community-led rights movements.
+This phase marked a critical evolution—from isolated advocacy to organized, community-led rights movements and laid the foundation for what would later become Swabhiman Samiti.

 Institutionalising the Struggle for Dignity

-To sustain and scale this growing movement, Swabhiman Samiti was formally registered on 4 September 2004.
+To sustain and scale this growing movement for rights, inclusion, and community empowerment, Swabhiman Samiti was formally registered on 4 September 2004.

 The name Swabhiman—meaning self-respect and dignity—was chosen deliberately.
-It reflected the organisation’s core philosophy:
+It reflected the organisation’s founding belief that every individual deserves equal opportunities, recognition, and the ability to shape their own future.

 Where We Stand Today

-Today, Swabhiman Samiti works across three districts of Uttar Pradesh—Siddharthnagar, Maharajganj, and Kushinagar.
-Through sustained community engagement in 22 blocks and 72 Gram Panchayats, the organisation reaches over 15,000 families and positively impacts the lives of more than 35,000 people.
+Today, Swabhiman Samiti works across three districts of eastern Uttar Pradesh—Siddharthnagar, Maharajganj, and Kushinagar—with a special focus on rural, border, and underserved communities.
+Through sustained community engagement across 22 blocks and 72 Gram Panchayats, the organisation reaches over 15,000 families and positively impacts the lives of more than 35,000 people.

-- Improve access to education, health, and sustainable livelihoods
+• Improve access to education, health, and wellbeing

-The journey of Swabhiman Samiti is not only about development outcomes—it is about collective empowerment, dignity, and self-respect, where marginalized communities transform exclusion into participation and vulnerability into strength.
+The journey of Swabhiman Samiti is not only about development outcomes—it is about transforming exclusion into participation, vulnerability into resilience, and rights into dignity.